Bristol Rovers 1 Gillingham 1

 The ground

-The Memorial Ground belonged to Bristol Rugby Club.
-Rovers initially moved in as tenants, and then bought out their erstwhile landlord when they got into financial problems.
+The Memorial Stadium was originally built by Bristol Rugby Club.
+They opened it in 1921 to commemorate rugby players killed during World War I. Rovers initially took up residence as tenants, later buying out their erstwhile landlord when they got into financial problems.
 Sound familiar?
-The rugby club have now moved out and share Ashton Gate as part of the redevelopment there.
-Oh, do keep up.
+The rugby club have now left and share Ashton Gate following that ground’s recent redevelopment.

 Flesh and wine